lucasvolkmer/d2l-en-branch/chapter_natural-language-processing-pretraining/bert-dataset.md

 ### Gerando a Tarefa de Modelagem de Linguagem Mascarada
 :label:`subsec_prepare_mlm_data`

-In order to generate training examples for the masked language modeling task from a BERT input sequence, we define the following `_replace_mlm_tokens` function.
-In its inputs, `tokens` is a list of tokens representing a BERT input sequence, `candidate_pred_positions` is a list of token indices of the BERT input sequence excluding those of special tokens (special tokens are not predicted in the masked language modeling task), and `num_mlm_preds` indicates the number of predictions (recall 15% random tokens to predict).
-Following the definition of the masked language modeling task in :numref:`subsec_mlm`, at each prediction position, the input may be replaced by a special “&lt;mask&gt;” token or a random token, or remain unchanged.
-In the end, the function returns the input tokens after possible replacement, the token indices where predictions take place and labels for these predictions.

 A fim de gerar exemplos de treinamento para a tarefa de modelagem de linguagem mascarada de uma sequência de entrada de BERT,